AuliaSatria21/auliasatria21/notes/progress.md

 *   **Focus:** Consider a clear thematic focus.
 Is it primarily about [specific technology/project type], [personal learning journey], or [contribution to open source]?
 *   **Documentation:** Add a comprehensive README.md that clearly explains the purpose of the repository, how to use/run the projects, and any prerequisites.

+**Repo:** auliasatria21

+*   Consider a README.md with project descriptions and setup instructions.
+*   Add contribution guidelines for collaborative development.